SlabCalc LogoSlabCalc Concrete Technical Division

 Concrete Pool Deck Cost in St. Louis, MO

 In St. Louis's freeze-thaw climate, pool deck durability depends on air-entrained concrete and a quality penetrating sealer — the expansion joint between the pool shell and deck needs annual inspection, as freeze-thaw movement will widen any gap left unsealed.
-At $8.56–$15.97/SF, St. Louis sits mid-range among the 30 markets in this dataset (ranked 15th), above Riverside, CA ($8.5/SF) and below Kansas City, MO ($8.56/SF).
+At $6.25–$11.66/SF, St. Louis is an above-average cost market for concrete pool deck, ranking 16th of 30 tracked metros — 1% above the dataset median of $6.17/SF.
 These figures reflect 2024 MoDOT Bid Letting Results (statewide avg) data adjusted to 2025 dollars (+7%, BLS concrete products price index).

 St. Louis has variable soils — stable loess deposits on the bluffs, while river-bottom alluvial areas near the Missouri and Mississippi require more careful assessment; clay content in most residential areas is moderate.
 Non-slip texture is a safety requirement standard in all professional bids.
 Decorative finishes — stamped concrete, cool-deck overlays, or exposed aggregate — add $3–8/sq ft.
 Proper drainage slope and an expansion joint between pool shell and deck must be designed into the pour.
 St. Louis's affordable labor market keeps flatwork pricing 5–10% below the Midwest average; contractor supply is adequate with typical 2–3 week lead times for standard residential work.